laurentperrinet/Perrinet20PredictiveProcessing/README.md

-Key to this principle is the notion that, knowing the processes that generated the visual image and the internal generative model that allows its representation, predictive processes will take advantage of *a priori* knowledge to form an optimal representation of the visual scene.
+Key to this principle is the notion that, knowing the processes that generated the visual image and the internal generative model that allows its representation, predictive processes will take advantage of *a priori* knowledge to form an optimal representation of the visual scene [@Rao99].
 This knowledge constitutes an explicit (probabilistic) representation of the structure of the world.
 For instance, an image which is composed of edges will be understood at a higher level using the a priori knowledge of the link between any individual edges to form a representation of the *contours* of visual objects.
-In the time domain, the knowledge of the motion of visual objects will help predict their future positions and to ultimately track the different bits of motion, but also to represent contours invariantly to this motion.
+In the time domain, the knowledge of geometric transforms such as the motion of visual objects will help predict their future positions and to ultimately track the different bits of motion, but also to represent contours invariantly to this motion.